Refinements for primes in short arithmetic progressions: Main results

-for any $C>2+\frac{1+B}{A\eta_0}$. \end{corollary} Note that Corollary \ref{cor: main constant} could be improved to $C>\max(1, \frac{1+B}{A\eta_0})$, if we apply a result by Cully-Hugill and Johnston \cite{CHJ24}.
+\end{corollary} The Conditions for Corollary \ref{cor: main constant} describe a weak case of GRH dominated by a zero-density estimate, such that $\frac{1}{2}\leq 1-\frac{1}{A}<1-\eta_0$.
+Note that Corollary \ref{cor: main constant} could be improved to $C>\max(1, \frac{1+B}{A\eta_0})$, if we apply a result by Cully-Hugill and Johnston \cite{CHJ25}.
 They showed that the error term in the \mbox{Riemann-von Mangoldt} truncated explicit formula can be improved on average.
 However, they have only proven this result for the case $q=1$.